knightbeat/wso2_apim_cicd/README.md

 in each environment after developers specify the required conditions.WSO2 Enterprise Integrator is an open-source, light-weight, battle-tested, hybrid integration platform which comes with Apache 2.0 license.

-Combine effort of automating the deployment process will be hugely reduce the manually promoting APIs and deploying composite artifacts, we have noticed in the past, integrating  artifacts between environments which is a tedious, error-prone, and time-consuming task thus all these effort is to streamline the operations much faster.
+Combine effort of automating the deployment process will be hugely reduce the manually promoting APIs and deploying composite artifacts, we have noticed in the past, integrating  artifacts between environments which is a tedious, error-prone, and a time-consuming task thus all these efforts is to streamline the operations much faster.

 ![CI/CD pipeline for APIs with WSO2 API Manager](images/ci-cd-pipeline-for-apis-with-wso2-apim.png)